Fox’s Glacier Mints are the leading mint-flavoured boiled sweets in Britain.

 Walter Fox establishes the business

 Walter Richard Fox (1862 – 1951) was born to a Baptist Leicestershire farming family.
 He built up a wholesale grocery business on York Road in Leicester.

-Fox’s Glacier Fruits were introduced in 1956.
+Fox’s Glacier Fruits were introduced from 1956.

 Rowntree was acquired by Nestle of Switzerland in 1988.

-Fox’s was subject to a management buyout for £9.4 million in 2003.
-Called the Big Bear Group, it acquired other brands such as Sugar Puffs cereal.
+Fox’s was subject to a £9.4 million management buyout in 2003.
+Renamed as the Big Bear Group, the business acquired other brands such as Sugar Puffs cereal.